Mariupol, Ukraine: What to pack, what to wear, and when to go [2022]

 February

-February for Mariupol is freezing.
-Temperatures average in the low 30s F (single digits below 0 C) during the day.
+February in Mariupol can be extremely cold.
+The average overnight temperatures in the area are in the low 20s F (single digits below 0 C).
 It snows regularly.

 What to wear/what to pack: